logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

     )
     ```

-When using the streaming API, the data will be written to the online storage (if `online_enabled=True`) on the shortest path.
+When using the streaming API, the data will be written directly to the online storage (if `online_enabled=True`).
 However, you can control when the sync to
 the offline storage is going to happen.
-You can do it synchronously after every `fg.insert()`, which is the default, or you can defer it to later, also in order to batch together
-multiple writes on the offline storage:
+You can do it synchronously after every call to `fg.insert()`, which is the default.
+Often, you defer writes to a later point in order to batch together multiple writes to the offline storage (useful to reduce the overhead of many small writes):

 ```python
 # run multiple inserts without starting the offline backfill